Abohessuin/photon-project/README.md

 # About project
-1.Photon project is a project that fetch photos for external api like pexels.
+1.Photon project is a project that fetch photos from external api like pexels.

 2.Using asynchronous javascript to fetch data from api
 # Note